nathanww/OpenHaptic/api.md

 # OpenHaptic API
 There are a few functions included with OpenHaptic to simplify building applications.
-Using the API is not required; you can also write Micropython code that accsesses all the ardware directly.
+Using the API is not required; you can also write Micropython code that accesses all the hardware directly.

 # Vibration functions